 Away from campus, 2011 graduate Cory Conacher continued to make news at the highest level.
 Named one of the top 30 players at the Division I level in the last 10 seasons, Conacher became the first Griff to play in the National Hockey League and has enjoyed stints with the Tampa Bay Lightning, Ottawa Senators, Buffalo Sabres and New York Islanders.
 Conacher also became just the fourth player in AHL history to garner Most Valuable Player and Rookie of the Year accolades in the same season, helping lead the Norfolk Admirals to the 2012 Calder Cup just one year after graduating from Canisius and excelling under Smith’s leadership.

-The achievements under Smith are not limited to just the past three years.
-In his first 10 seasons leading the Golden Griffin program, he has guided numerous student-athletes to success both on and off the ice.
+The achievements under Smith are not limited to just the past four years.
+In his first 11 seasons leading the Golden Griffin program, he has guided numerous student-athletes to success both on and off the ice.
 The Griffs have collected athletic and academic honors as well as enjoying successful careers after graduation.
 The highlights include:

 • Smith has mentored three student-athletes who have earned individual postseason awards.
 Conacher highlights the honorees by being named the 2009-10 Atlantic Hockey Player of the Year, while David Kasch earned the league’s Best Defensive Forward following the 2007-08 season and Dave Kostuch collected Rookie of the Year accolades in 2008-09.
 Conacher and Kyle Gibbons were also selected to the Senior CLASS Award All-America First Team in 2011 and 2014, respectively, while Conacher was named to the All-Atlantic Hockey 10th Anniversary First Team in 2013.

-• Nine Griffs earned all-conference accolades in the past seven seasons a total of 11 times, seven more than Canisius’ first 10 seasons at the Division I level combined.
-Most recently, a school-record three Griffs earned All-Atlantic Hockey honors in 2014-15 when Chris Rumble collected first-team accolades, while Keegan Asmundson and Ralph Cuddemi were named to the second team.
-Asmundson also earned the league’s Goaltending Trophy for posting the lowest goals against average during regular-season conference play.
+• Overall, 10 Griffs earned all-conference accolades in the past eight seasons a total of 13 times, nine more than Canisius’ first 10 seasons at the Division I level combined.
+During the 2014-15 campaign, a school-record three Griffs earned All-Atlantic Hockey honors when Chris Rumble collected first-team accolades, while Keegan Asmundson and Ralph Cuddemi were named to the second team.
+Cuddemi repeated the honor during the 2015-16 season to become the third Griff to earn All-Atlantic Hockey accolades twice during his career, while Shane Conacher was named to the first team.

 • Canisius student-athletes have consistently ranked among the best in the country under Smith’s leadership.
 Goaltender Tony Capobianco led all players in Division I with 1,256 saves during the 2012-13 campaign, which also ranks as the 12th-best total in NCAA history and the most since the 1988-89 season.
 Conacher ranked second nationally in points per game during the 2009-10 campaign after recording a program-record 53 points.